Encrochat and ‘Operation Venetic’

 “There were 60,000 users worldwide and around 10,000 users in the UK – the sole use was for coordinating and planning the distribution of illicit commodities, money laundering and plotting to kill rival criminals.”

-The issue of encryption
+The issues surrounding encryption

 There are three main issues with relying on encryption:

-3. Is your criminal network to be trusted?
+- Can your criminal network be trusted?

-The prosecution will likely seek to assert public interest immunity to protect its investigation techniques (we have seen this tactic deployed in recent cases); this is a complex legal area that we are familiar with, so can meet such challenges head-on.
+It is likely that the prosecution will attempt to assert public interest immunity to protect its investigation techniques (a tactic we have seen deployed in recent cases); this is a complex legal area that we have considerable familiarity and experience of, so can offer you the expertise required to meet such challenges head-on.

 [Image credit: National Crime Agency, Crown Copyright reproduced under licence]